Fraud Defenses

 In the fight against fraud, there’s no silver bullet.
 You’re best protected when you and your bank use a layered security approach.

-At Wells Fargo, the security of your assets is a top priority, and we’re committed to protecting your company’s financial information and assets.
+At Wells Fargo, the security of your assets is a top priority, and we’re committed to protecting your organization's financial information and assets.
 We’re proactively advancing our security to identify new threats and help ensure the safety of your accounts and information.
-We use multiple layers of protection to keep your company’s information and accounts secure.
+We use multiple layers of protection to keep your organization’s information and accounts secure.

 As fraud becomes more sophisticated, so does our approach to security — and our investment in advanced security tools using the latest technology helps us protect your accounts and information and detect when there may be a risk.